Online Poker

 Écarté was popular as a gambling game in 19th century Paris.
 It survived in Germany until the 1960's, and at the start of the 21st it century is still played in France in some 'cercles de jeu'.

-Further details can be found in the entry for Ecarte in the LoveToKnow Free Online Encyclopedia, which is based on the 1911 edition of the Encyclopedia Britannia.
+Further details can be found in the entry for Ecarte in the 1911 edition of the Encyclopedia Britannica.

 Roland Scheicher has written a detailed set of rules of Écarté in German.
 A shortened version of this is available on the German Wikipedia site.